automatictester/crypto-exp/readme.md

 - Reduced storage and transmission requirements
 - Key strength is 2<sup>n/2</sup>, i.e. 128 bit security for 256 bit key
 - Alternative for DLP problem-based systems, like DH

-Applications:
-- ECDH
-- ECDSA

-Popular curves:
-- P-256 - designed by NSA, part of NIST standard, 256 bit length
-- Curve25519 - designed for use with ECDH, fast, more trusted than NSA-designed curves, not part of NIST standard, 256 bit length

 ### Security strength comparison